Here's What Would Happen If The 25th Amendment Is Invoked

 Advertisement

 But let's be clear: this is probably not what's going to happen next.
 The invocation and execution of the 25th Amendment is a more difficult process than impeachment.
-Vice President Pence and a majority of the cabinet would first have to provide a written declaration to the president pro tempore of the Senate (Senator Orrin G. Hatch of Utah) and the speaker of the House (Representative Paul D. Ryan of Wisconsin) that President Trump unable to fulfill his duties as president, which would immediately strip him of the powers of his office and make Pence acting president.
+Vice President Pence and a majority of the cabinet would first have to provide a written declaration to the president pro tempore of the Senate (Senator Chuck Grassley) and the speaker of the House (Representative Nancy Pelosi) that President Trump is unable to fulfill his duties as president, which would immediately strip him of the powers of his office and make Pence acting president.
 And it’s still not that simple.

-Trump can send his own declaration to Sen. Hatch and Rep. Ryan disagreeing with the assertion, which would allow him to resume his duties.
+Trump can send his own declaration to Sen. Grassley and Rep. Pelosi disagreeing with the assertion, which would allow him to resume his duties.
 Pence and the cabinet would then have up to four days to send yet another declaration repeating their conclusion that Trump is unable to perform his duties which would again allow Pence to take over.
 Congress would then have 48 hours to assemble and vote within 21 days.
 If two-thirds of both chambers agree, then Trump would be stripped of his title; if the two-thirds vote fails, Trump resumes the presidency.

 If it invoked, it would make it the first time in history that it was used to strip a sitting president of his powers (the other times it has been invoked followed Richard Nixon’s resignation and for temporary periods while other presidents underwent medical procedures).